thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ### Verify the updated branches

-i.e make sure the `pom.xml` looks correct and `pom-redhat.xml` has been removed.
+i.e make sure the `pom.xml` looks correct.

 ### Do any additional work on the branch